NotAnIronman/Rs3/DropViewer/README.md

 ## If you have any ideas for additions, find any bugs, or want to share feedback
 - Message "The Riptide" ingame
 - Comment on any of the DropViewer Reddit posts
+- Add an issue report on the Github